yuqiliao/IDE-help-guide/_book/01-overview.md

 ## What is the IDE?

-The National Center for Education Statistics (NCES) has made it easy to explore and analyze large-scale international education study data via various tools, including the international Data Explorer (IDE).
+The National Center for Education Statistics (NCES) has made it easy to explore and analyze large-scale international education study data via various tools, including the International Data Explorer (IDE).
 The IDE is an interactive online tool with data from the following studies:

 -	[Program for International Student Assessment (PISA)](https://nces.ed.gov/surveys/pisa/){target="_blank"}
 -	[Progress in International Reading Literacy Study (PIRLS)](https://nces.ed.gov/surveys/pirls/index.asp){target="_blank"}